amzn/auction-gym/README.md

 ```

 A `results`-directory will be created, with a subdirectory per configuration file that was ran.
 This subdirectory will contain .csv-files with raw metrics, and .pdf-files with general visualisations.
+Other configuration files will generate results for other environments, and other bidder behaviour.
-See [CONFIG](CONFIG.md) for more detail on the structure of the configuration files.
+See [configuration](CONFIG.md) for more detail on the structure of the configuration files.